ollie1400/openAFMCircuits/README.md

 # openAFMCircuits

 This is the repo for the circuit schematics and layouts for the openAFM board.
+Each board is developed on a separate branch.
+Current convention is that when the boards are complete and have been manufactured, they are merged with the main branch.  i.e. the main branch should always reflect the current state of the physical boards.

 Each board is in a separate subfolder.
 Some folders contain text files with "simulation" or "falstadsimulation" or something similar in the name.
 These are schematics for a simulation (typically of some part of the circuit).
 They can be viewed by going to http://www.falstad.com/circuit/circuitjs.html and importing the text via `File -> Import From Text`.

 There are 4 boards that control the openAFM hardware.
 These are